metafacture/metafacture-documentation/Fix-User-Guide.md

 ```

-To adress paths you can use wildcards.
+To address paths you can use wildcards.
 For instance the star-wildcard: `person*` would match all simple literals with element names starting with 'person': 'person\_name', 'person\_age', etc.
 Apart from the `*` wildcard, the `?` wildcard is supported.
 It matches exactly one arbitrary character.

 Not fully supported yet is alteration of pathes.